+Children learn more successfully when their parents are interested in their learning.
 You are very welcome to come into the classroom after school to see your child's learning.
-There is always plenty that you can do at home to help children - reading to them, hearing them read, discussing books, taking them to the local library, helping them to learn their tables, to understand money and change, tell the time and by playing educational games such as Scrabble. or encouraging them to use internet sites such as: www.bbc.co.uk/bitesize.
+We have an 'open-door' session every Monday from 3.30 to 4.00 pm.
+There is always plenty that you can do at home to help children - reading to them, hearing them read, discussing books, taking them to the local library, helping them to learn their tables, to understand money and change, tell the time and by playing educational games such as Scrabble or encouraging use of internet sites such as: www.bbc.co.uk/bitesize.